remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker-update.md

-# RemoteLabz's front update guide
+# RemoteLabz's worker update guide

 ###Save your .env file
 All configuration variables are saved in the file `.env.local` or if you don't have this file, in the file `.env`